 With a marketing attribution tool, you can accurately determine which channels, campaigns, ads and even keywords are impacting revenue.

-Take a tool like Ruler Analytics.
-With this in place, you can get eyes on that anonymous website data we talked about before.
+Let’s revisit Ruler Analytics.
+With Ruler in place, you can get eyes on that anonymous website data we talked about before.

 Here’s how it works.

 Users anonymously visit your website.
-Ruler users first-party cookies to track what content they engage with and what influenced that session.
+Ruler users first-party data to track what content they engage with and what influenced that session.

 Every time users return, Ruler will harvest that data and collect it against one single user.